De Beste Olijfolie - TheOliveLabel.shop

 Can you recognize the best olive oil, also known as superior quality extra virgin olive oil, without tasting it?

-If the bottle says anything other than "Extra Virgin"?
-For example, if it just says "Virgin" (or "Vierge") without "Extra," leave the oil alone.
-That's low-quality olive oil.
+If something other than Extra Virgin is on the bottle?
+For example, if it only says "Virgin" (or Vierge) without "Extra", then leave that oil on the shelf.
+That is low-quality olive oil.

-Fraud, deception and deception
+Fraud, deception, and trickery

 Olive oil from the supermarket